Passports and Visas

 Applying for an Entry Visa Is an Independent Process

-Study Abroad, the Office of International Education, and the University of Colorado at Boulder are not responsible for obtaining student visas nor are they in any way responsible for visa complications, delays, or visa denials.
+Education Abroad, the Office of International Education, and the University of Colorado at Boulder are not responsible for obtaining student visas nor are they in any way responsible for visa complications, delays, or visa denials.
 Unfortunately, the University of Colorado does not have the ability to change visa requirements, nor does it help if we call consulates or embassies on your behalf.
 Though we're happy to help you in whatever way we can, the decision to issue you a visa rests solely with the consulate or embassy.

 ENTRY REQUIREMENTS CAN CHANGE AT ANY TIME.
-We advise that you pay close attention to consular updates, as you are responsible for knowing and addressing the requirements for your host country and study abroad program.
+We advise that you pay close attention to consular updates, as you are responsible for knowing and addressing the requirements for your host country and education abroad program.
 ALL STUDENTS MUST OBTAIN A VISA if required by their host country to participate in their program.
 Failure to obtain a visa will result in you not attending the program.

-Please be aware that the visa application process for some countries may require students to surrender their passport for several weeks or months prior to the start of the study abroad program.
+Please be aware that the visa application process for some countries may require students to surrender their passport for several weeks or months prior to the start of the education abroad program.
 This may impact students' independent travel plans (including travel over breaks or departing early in advance of the program).
 Visa requirements should be investigated and considered by all applicants prior to planning independent travel.
 All students are required to be in possession of the proper visa documentation in order to participate on their program.